 Gdansk's Old Town is a beauty and you can easily spend your first day in the city wandering its streets.
 When I was visiting, the St. Dominic's Fair was on and it took over many of the streets in the Old Town.

-The St. Dominic's fair is one of the biggest open-air cultural and trade events in Europe.
-In 2017, it took place from July 29 until August 20 and it's most noticeable to visitors because of all of the stands selling crafts and foods in the Old Town.
+The St. Dominic's fair is one of the biggest open-air cultural and trade events in Europe, usually at the end of July.
+It is most noticeable to visitors because of all of the stands selling crafts and foods in the Old Town.
 There's also a cultural program with both small and large, indoor and outdoor performances.

 As around 6 million people visit the fair every year, you can imagine it was a bit crowded in the city, so if you want to avoid that, it's best not to go when the fair is on.
 Otherwise, it's good fun and it's one of the many free things to do in Gdansk during the year.

 I kind of ignored all the other people that were there and let myself get swept away by the beauty of the city.
 When I told people I was going to Gdansk, they often responded with something like: “That's in Poland, right?”.
 That and the fact that I barely heard any other languages than Polish while I was in Gdansk, shows how this city is yet to be discovered by many.

 And discovered it should be.

 I love just wandering through the streets and don't necessarily need to visit attractions like museums to enjoy a city.
 Gdansk is perfect for that.
 The many colorful buildings, the little alleys and the canals coming from the ocean make this a place to simply be.